jpsaha/typst-site/README.md

 ├── docs/                   # Operational/project documentation
 ├── figures/                # Figures and graphical assets ├── generated/              # Generated Typst/JSON/OG artifacts
+├── install/                # Installation/setup documentation
+├── pages_source.typ        # Combined pages source
 ├── scripts/                # Build, metadata, OG, and linting infrastructure └── templates/              # Reusable Typst templates and components
 ```

-The most important principle is that **generated artifacts are not the source of truth**.
+The most important principle is:

+> **Generated artifacts are not the source of truth.**

 Source content and metadata are discovered and transformed by the build pipeline: